 LCFC Safeguarding Team email: firstname.lastname@example.org

-Leicester City in the Community Safeguarding Lead: Stuart Hitchon
+Leicester City in the Community Safeguarding and Risk Manager: Stuart Hitchon

 If you are worried about the immediate safety or welfare of a child, young person or adult at risk, or you cannot contact a club representative, you can also contact:

 Childline (for children and young people) – 0800 1111

 Matchday | Frequently Asked Questions

 Football clubs may differ in age restrictions for children and young people attending matches, which they also implement for travelling fans.
 Leicester City Football Club do not allow children under the age of 16 to attend a football match unless they are accompanied by a responsible adult aged 18 years or over.

 FINDING OUT MORE

 As part of the Premier League's growing partnership with the NSPCC, a bespoke landing page has been created on the safeguarding section of the Premier League's website.
 Children (12 and under) and young people (12+) can access information and get support with issues which may be affecting them by clicking HERE.

 If you have any questions about safeguarding or wish to raise a concern, please email email@example.com or see the safeguarding team contact details above.

 Support for non-recent child abuse: